How to get maximum workers’ compensation benefits after a ladder or scaffolding accident at work

 - Failure to install commonly used safety devices, including safety ropes and harnesses, safety helmets and netting to break scaffolding falls, which are the predominant cause of scaffolding injuries.

 - Defective scaffolding.
-A defect can result from improper design or manufacturing, or improper assembly on the construction site.
+A defect can result from improper design, manufacturing issues, or improper assembly on the construction site.

 - Poor maintenance.
 Scaffolding consists of many interdependent pieces that are usually assembled on the job site.
 Individual parts are exposed to the weather, and they may suffer wear and tear from use.
 As such, scaffolding should be regularly inspected and immediately repaired or replaced as needed.